opentext-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 You can see that `Demographics` requires `ImageData`, `FaceData`, `RegionData` and `UUIDData` as inputs.
 Hence, in our process configuration we are allowed to pass the `ResultWithSource` output from face detection as input to demographics because it includes all of the required data types (as well as `CustomData`, which is a catch-all term for any analysis-specific properties).

-In out next test we will chain the following analytics together:
+In our next test we will chain the following analytics together:

 - Face detection &rarr; Face demographics
 - Face detection &rarr; Face state